IgorAmi52/Hotel-Management-Software/README.md

 # Hotel Management Software

-This is an open-source **Hotel Management Software** developed using **Java** and **Java Swing** to demonstrate Object-Oriented Programming (OOP) principles.
+This is an open-source **Hotel Management Software** developed using **Java** to demonstrate Object-Oriented Programming (OOP) principles.
 The project simulates real-world hotel management scenarios, allowing various users to perform tasks such as booking rooms, managing schedules, and more.
 It was created as part of my **Object-Oriented Programming course**.

 ---